Chair and Founder

-Alex leads Cogapp's business development work, directs projects for clients and consults/speaks/writes about digital strategy.
+Alex helps to run the company, directs projects for clients and consults/speaks/writes about digital strategy.
 His 'Digital Strategy for Museums Guide' is available here.

 An exceptionally experienced digital media producer, Alex has led ground-breaking work for prominent institutions including Apple, Microsoft, nine national museums, the BBC, Dorling Kindersley and Save the Children.

 Alex wrote his first computer program, an online game for an IBM mainframe system, on a deck of punched cards.
 After a spell as a management consultant with Arthur Andersen, he became involved in artificial intelligence.
 In 1985 this led to a move to Brighton to found a company associated with the University of Sussex's Cognitive Studies programme, Cognitive Applications; now Cogapp.

 Alex and his colleagues at the new company started developing projects using hypertext and multimedia.
 Projects in the cultural sector followed including the development of the 'Computer Information Room' for the National Gallery's Sainsbury Wing.
 An intense and formative three-year project, which often resembled an extended seminar on museums, new media and art history, this gave birth to the Micro Gallery.
 Opened in 1991, the Micro Gallery was the first large-scale application of digital media in a museum.